Welcome at the Crypto Museum website.

 We have, of course, asked ourselves that question numerous times.

 If you want to know the answer, please read our

 It's a long story, but we would be grateful if you took the time to read it.
 If you're in a hurry, please read at least

 All images on this website are owned and copyrighted by Crypto Museum, unless stated otherwise.
 If you want to use any of them, please

 Under normal circumstances permission will be granted, provided that full credit is given to Crypto Museum and that they are used for non-commercial purposes.

 Commercial users may also contact us to arrange a suitable

-If an image is not owned by us, you will need to ask the original owner for permission.
-Although every effort is made to ensure that the information presented on this website is correct, such can not be guaranteed.
+If an image is not owned by us, you will have to ask the original owner for permission.
+Although every effort is made to ensure that the information presented on this website is correct, this can not be guaranteed.
 Please note that Crypto Museum can not be held responsible for any damage arising from the use or misuse of the information presented on this website.